mechmotum/mechmotum.github.io/content/pages/guide.rst

   Ask for a tour of the space from a current lab member before you start working there.
 - Request access to the lab's shared Google Drive from Jason.
+- Request to be added to the Github lab team organization: https://github.com/mechmotum.
 - We have the optional "Cheese for Thought" lunch every Wednesday at 12:00, meet at the lab.
-This is a chance to discuss topics informally.
+This is a chance to discuss topics informally or have some good weather fun.
 - Every month we have a Friday afternoon lab tidying session at 16:30 and we go for snacks and drinks (Vrijmibo) in Delft on Fridays @ 17:00.
 - See the `recommended reading list <#recommended-reading>`_ below for some